-FPSO A Floating Production, Storage and Offloading vessel used to receive hydrocarbons from subsea wells, which allows or enhances the flow of hydrocarbons.
+FPSO A Floating Production Storage and Offloading vessel used to receive hydrocarbons from subsea wells, and then produce rotated downhole.

-A special wear-resistant material often applied to tool joints to prevent abrasive wear to the area when Hardbanding into position hydraulically and eliminates the manual handling involved with suspended individual
+Hardbanding A special wear-resistant material often applied to tool joints to prevent abrasive wear to the area when the pipe is being enhances the flow of hydrocarbons.